E-Bike Laws by State

 New South Wales

-NSW overhauled its e-bike laws in March 2026 with new power limits, strict battery rules, and seize-and-crush powers.
-Here's what parents need to know.
+NSW overhauled its e-bike laws in March 2026 with new power limits, battery rules, and seize-and-crush powers.
+An age-limit review is underway.

 Northern Territory